 Useful information about the flight from London to Venice

-Queen of the Adriatic
+Venice: queen of the Adriatic

 Venice has long been known as one of the most romantic cities in the world.
 It's famous for its museums, cuisine, conspicuously Italian architecture and ancient churches.
 And, of course, there's no shortage of water.